Window Collisions Explained

 When to call a professional

 You don't need to report every dead bird you find.
 But certain situations call for a call to your local wildlife agency, a licensed wildlife rehabilitator, or a vet.
+For handling carcasses and cleaning up after disasters, CDC advises using appropriate PPE and following general disposal guidance, and it recommends contacting local or state officials for specific disposal instructions when needed CDC advises using appropriate PPE when handling carcasses and contacting local or state officials for specific disposal instructions.

 • Five or more dead or sick birds in one location: report to your state wildlife agency or department of health.
 Most states have an online reporting form specifically for this.